Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Preliminaries

 See also \cite[Section 3]{Valiant2008}, and note that only finitely many indeterminates are present in $\PerfMatch(G)$.
-If $G$ is bipartite, we also denote $\PerfMatch(G)$ by the \emph{permanent} $\perm(G)$. \end{defn} For any graph polynomial $p$, we define two computational problems $\coeff p$ and $\eval p$, and a family of problems $\evalfix Sp$, each defined for each fixed subset $S\subseteq\mathbb{Q}$. \begin{lyxlist}{00.00.0000} \item [{$\coeff p:$}] On input $G$, compute all coefficients of $p(G)$. \item [{$\eval p:$}] On input $G$ and a point $\xi$, evaluate $p(G;\xi)$.\footnote{Here, $\xi$ is to be considered as a rational-valued assignment to the indeterminates of $p(G)$.} We will often consider $\xi$ as vertex- or edge-weights that are substituted into the indeterminates of $p(G)$. \item [{$\evalfix Sp:$}] On input $G$ and a point $\xi$ whose coordinate-wise entries are all from $S$, evaluate $p(G;\xi)$.
-Note that, if $p$ is univariate and $S=\{a\}$ is a singleton set, then this problem simply asks asks to compute $p(G;a)$.
-We write $\evalfix ap$ in this case. \end{lyxlist} Rather than evaluating a multivariate graph polynomial $\vec{p}$ like $\PerfMatch$ on an unweighted graph $G$ and a point $\xi$, we often annotate edges/vertices of $G$ with the entries of $\xi$, assuming $V(G)$ and $E(G)$ to be ordered.
-We then speak of evaluating $\vec{p}(G')$ on the weighted graph $G'$ derived from $G$ and $\xi$ this way.
+If $G$ is bipartite, we also denote $\PerfMatch(G)$ by the \emph{permanent} $\perm(G)$.
+In doing so, we slightly abuse notation, since the permanent is defined on matrices $A$, but we implicitly consider the bi-adjacency matrix $A$ of the bipartite graph $G$ when speaking of the permanent of $G$. \end{defn} For any graph polynomial $p$, we define two computational problems $\coeff p$ and $\eval p$, and a family of problems $\evalfix Sp$ for subsets $S\subseteq\mathbb{Q}$. \begin{lyxlist}{00.00.0000} \item [{$\coeff p:$}] On input $G$, output the list of all coefficients of $p(G)$.
+In this paper, we will consider this problem only for univariate graph polynomials. \item [{$\eval p:$}] On input $G$ and an arbitrary point $\xi$, evaluate $p(G;\xi)$.
+Here, $\xi$ is to be considered as a rational-valued assignment to the indeterminates of $p(G)$.
+We will often consider $\xi$ as vertex- or edge-weights that are substituted into the indeterminates of $p(G)$. \item [{$\evalfix Sp:$}] On input $G$ and a point $\xi$ whose coordinate-wise entries are all from $S$, evaluate $p(G;\xi)$.
+The problem differs from $\eval p$ in that only specific points $\xi$ are allowed as input.
+Note that, if $p$ is univariate and $S=\{a\}$ is a singleton set, then $\evalfix Sp$ simply asks to compute $p(G;a)$ for fixed $a$ on input $G$.
+We write $\evalfix ap$ in this case. \end{lyxlist} \begin{example} For the matching polynomial $\mu$, the problem $\eval{\mu}$ asks to evaluate $\mu(G;\xi)$ when given as input a graph $G$ and a number $\xi$.
+For fixed $a$, the problem $\evalfix a{\mu}$ asks to evaluate $\mu(G;a)$ on input $G$.
+For instance, the problem $\evalfix 0{\mu}$ asks to count perfect matchings in a graph. \end{example} Rather than evaluating a multivariate graph polynomial $\pmult p$ like $\PerfMatch$ on an unweighted graph $G$ and a point $\xi$, we often annotate edges/vertices of $G$ with the entries of $\xi$, assuming $V(G)$ and $E(G)$ to be ordered.
+We then speak of evaluating $\pmult p(G')$ on the weighted graph $G'$ derived from $G$ and $\xi$ this way.